AI's Epic Failures: What We Can Learn from Costly Mistakes

 These failures offer crucial lessons:

 Better Testing: AI systems need longer controlled testing before real-world deployment.
-Speed pressure is literally killing people.
+Speed pressure can lead to serious safety issues.

-Explainable AI: If we can't understand AI decisions, we shouldn't trust them with important choices.
-The black box problem is a safety issue.
+Explainable AI: If we can't understand AI decisions, we shouldn't trust them with critical choices.
+The black box problem is a fundamental safety concern.

 Diverse Teams and Data: Homogeneous teams create biased systems.
 We need diverse perspectives in both builders and training data.